aman-atg/Short-Link-MeteorReact/README.md

 ## Built With

-* [MeteroJs] (https://meteor.com) - A free and open-source isomorphic JavaScript web framework written using Node.js
+* [MeteorJs] (https://meteor.com) - A free and open-source isomorphic JavaScript web framework written using Node.js
 * [NodeJs] (https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine
 * [ReactJs] (https://reactjs.org) - A JavaScript library for building user interfaces
 * [ClipboardJs] (https://clipboardjs.com) - A modern approach to copy text to clipboard